Eazy vs Gamma: Which AI Presentation Tool Should You Choose in 2026?

 Web link sharing✓ (with analytics)

-Gamma, on the other hand, creates card-based content that's meant to live on the web.
-It's closer to a Notion page with visual flair than a traditional slide deck.
-This is genuinely great for async communication — sharing project updates, proposals, or educational content via a link.
+Gamma starts from a prompt and produces card-based content that lives on the web — closer to a Notion page with visual flair than a slide deck.
+That's genuinely great for async communication shared via a link.
 But if you need to present on a projector or send a clean PowerPoint to a client, the card format doesn't translate.

 Export Quality: A Critical Difference

 Export fidelity is where Eazy and Gamma diverge most.
-Eazy produces high-fidelity PDF and PPTX exports that preserve the designer-quality layout.
-Gamma's PowerPoint exports frequently mangle complex layouts, with multiple reviews rating export quality at 5/10 or lower.
-For users who need to share files (not just links), this is a decisive factor.
+Eazy produces high-fidelity PDF and PPTX exports that preserve the designed layout.
+Gamma's PowerPoint exports frequently mangle complex layouts, with multiple reviews rating export quality around 5/10.
+For users who need to hand off files (not just links), this is decisive.

 Multiple independent reviews of Gamma cite export quality as the tool's weakest point.
 Effloow's 2026 review, after building 50 presentations, rated Gamma's export fidelity at 5.0/10, noting that "PowerPoint exports often disappoint and can mangle complex layouts."
 Work-Management.org echoed this: exports frequently break formatting, especially with complex visual elements.

-Eazy generates slides as responsive HTML with proper CSS layout, which means the visual structure is preserved regardless of output format.
-Whether you export to PDF for a meeting or PPTX for a colleague who lives in PowerPoint, the slides maintain their designed appearance.
+Eazy builds each slide as a real, structured layout, so the design is preserved across formats.
+Whether you export to PDF for a meeting or PPTX for a colleague who lives in PowerPoint, the deck keeps its designed appearance.

 Pricing Comparison

-Eazy currently offers free early access with credits included — enough to generate and edit multiple full decks.
+Eazy currently offers free early access with credits included — enough to write, design, and export multiple full decks.
 Gamma offers a generous free tier with 400 slides per month (watermarked), with paid plans starting at $10/month.
-For budget-conscious users, both tools provide entry points, though Eazy's early access is genuinely free without watermarks.
+Both provide entry points, though Eazy's early access is genuinely free without watermarks.

 Gamma's free plan is one of the most generous in the space — you can create up to 400 slides per month, though they include a Gamma watermark.
 The Plus plan ($10-12/month) removes watermarks and adds custom fonts.
 Pro ($20-25/month) provides unlimited AI credits.
 The Ultra plan at $100/month targets power users.

-Eazy's early access program includes free credits to generate and edit presentations without watermarks.
-This makes it a zero-risk way to test whether the designer-quality output matches your needs.
+Eazy's early access program includes free credits to write, design, and export presentations without watermarks.
+It's a zero-risk way to test whether a content-first workflow — write first, bring your files, design when ready — fits how you actually work.
 Paid plans will be introduced as the product matures.

 Strengths & Weaknesses